Montana Chafee Foster Care Independence Program

-Foster-care youth face unique and difficult challenges as they age and leave foster care.
+Youth in foster care face unique and difficult challenges as they turn eighteen and leave the foster care system.
 Studies indicate that they are less likely to finish high school and become self-supporting.
-They are more likely to be homeless or to become parents at a young age.
+They are also more likely to be homeless or to become parents at a young age.
+The MCFCIP strives to assist youth in the foster care system by offering benefits to eligible youth in order to avoid these circumstances.

-- To get a graduation equivalency degree, or GED;
+- Obtaining a graduation equivalency degree, or GED;

-- To participate in other activities intended to increase life skills and employability; or
+- Enrolling in other activities intended to increase life skills and employability; and

-- Stipends for youth ages 16 to 21 whose transitional living plans indicate they need help paying for:
+Stipends are available for youth ages 14 to 21 whose transitional living plans indicate they need help paying for:

 - Secondary school educational expenses, such as tuition, tutoring, books, or driver’s education;